lucaong/similaria/README.md

 it as fast as possible, effectively pushing its upper limit.
 My intention is to publish a more complete and meaningful benchmark and performance analysis, but for now these are my results testing it locally on a 2009 MacBook Pro with SSD.
-I wrapped Similaria in a thin HTTP API to serve recommendations in JSONformat.
+I wrapped Similaria in a thin HTTP API to serve recommendations in JSON format.
 I trained the engine with the LastFM 360K dataset.
-When asking for 10 recommended artists for people who like "The Beatles", I could reach ~3000 requests per
+When asking for 10 recommended artists for people who like "The Beatles", I could reach ~3000 requests per second:
-second:

     Concurrency Level:      4
     Time taken for tests:   0.628 seconds